 Thinking Machines Lab

-Thinking Machines Lab is an American AI research company founded in 2024 by former OpenAI CTO Mira Murati, with a $12 billion valuation and the Tinker fine-tuning platform as its first public product.
+Thinking Machines Lab is an American AI research company founded in 2024 by former OpenAI CTO Mira Murati

 Thinking Machines Lab

 Thinking Machines Lab is an American artificial intelligence research company founded in 2024 by Mira Murati, the former Chief Technology Officer of OpenAI.
 The company is headquartered in San Francisco.
-Thinking Machines launched publicly in February 2025 with approximately 30 researchers and engineers, released its first product, the Tinker fine-tuning platform, in October 2025, and announced plans for in-house models in 2026.
-As of April 2026, the company is reported to be raising at a $50 billion valuation, an unusually fast trajectory from its $12 billion seed round in July 2025.
+Thinking Machines launched publicly in February 2025 with approximately 30 researchers and engineers, released its first product, the Tinker fine-tuning platform, in October 2025, and in May 2026 unveiled the TML-Interaction-Small model as the first entry in its Interaction Models family, a real-time audio, video, and text interaction system positioned against OpenAI GPT Realtime and Google DeepMind Gemini Live.
+As of May 2026, the company is reported to be raising at a $50 billion valuation, an unusually fast trajectory from its $12 billion seed round in July 2025.

 At a glance